 This video says about itself:

 As part of an open letter to the Argentine Dictators by 1977.
 The dry submarine, the lighter, and other terrible torture methods are described.
-Thousands of executions w/o judgement, assasinations, kidnappings were made by the represive military system.
+Thousands of executions w/o judgement, assassinations, kidnappings were made by the repressive military system.

 From the BBC:

 1 April 2011 Last updated at 01:08 GMT

 Former Argentine Gen Eduardo Cabanillas has been sentenced to life in prison for running a notorious detention centre during military rule in 1976-83.